mdsimon2/RPi-CamillaDSP/README.md

 In order to use USB output of devices like 2x4HD, Flex and SHD they need to be set as capture device in CamillaDSP.
 Unfortunately this ties up the USB input and makes it unusable.
 Still, this is a good approach to add extra input functionality to basic USB DACs like the MOTU M4 or Topping DM7 which only have USB input.

-For constant sample rate digital source the following devices work well.
+For constant sample rate digital sources the following devices work well.
 Compared to other solutions like the HiFiBerry Digi+ I/O they handle signal interruptions gracefully.
 These devices are used in a similar way to the miniDSPs with USB outputs, the device is set as the CamillaDSP capture device.
 Note, that although the S2 digi also has a TOSLINK output, it is not recommended due to audible dropouts.

 - [hifime S2 digi (SA9227)](https://hifimediy.com/product/s2-digi/) - $40, TOSLINK input, USB output, sample rates up to 192 kHz
 - [hifime UR23](https://hifimediy.com/product/hifime-ur23-spdif-optical-to-usb-converter/) - $25, TOSLINK input, USB output, does NOT work with RPi5, sample rates up to 96 kHz

 ### chunksize / target_level

 CamillaDSP V1 used a buffer size of 2 x chunksize, CamillaDSP V2 uses a buffer size of 4 x chunksize.
-In previous versions of this tutorial a rather long chunksize was specified (44.1/48 = 1024, 88.2/96 = 2048, 176.4/192 = 4096), but this resulted in long latency.
+In previous versions of this tutorial a rather long chunksize was specified (44.1/48 = 1024, 88.2/96 = 2048, 176.4/192 = 4096) resulting in long latency.
 After some experimentation, it was found that much lower chunksizes are stable.
-The configurations in this repository all use the following chunksize depending on playback sample rate.
+The configurations in this repository now use the following chunksize depending on playback sample rate.

 - 44.1 / 48 kHz: 64
 - 88.2 / 96 kHz: 128